 TAKE A TOUR!
 Admission to our monthly last-Saturday-of-the-month Organ Tours are available by appointment.
-Please e-mail us with your proposed date at email@example.com, and put TOURS in the subject line.
-After hearing back from us, secure your admissions clicking HERE and meet your tour guide Nik Sizgorich
+Advance notice is no longer required for groups of four or smaller.
+You may secure your admissions clicking HERE and meet your tour guide Nik Sizgorich

-Included in the tour is the Friends Museum, which includes first editions from the personal library of organ architect George Ashdown Audsley, all of his own works, placed on deposit with the Friends.
+Included is the Friends Museum, which features first editions from the personal library of organ architect George Ashdown Audsley, all of his own works, placed on deposit with the Friends.
 The actual Leopold Stokowski 78 rpm record that inspired Virgil Fox to arrange “Come Sweet Death” may be viewed, as may the medal Dr. Audsley received at the 1904 St. Louis World’s Fair, and a silver tray given to his father in 1838.

 Other exhibits include documents signed by Rodman Wanamaker, and memorabilia pertaining to Wanamaker Organist Keith Chapman and former curators.
 Our Hall of Flags outside the Orchestral Chamber includes historic banners and royal standards from the Rodman Wanamaker flag collection.

 Several chambers are shown, and also offered is a backstage view of the Organ Case and the Frosty Central command center for the Light Show.

 BONUS EXTRA: Also note that taking a tour makes a participant eligible to get issues of The Stentor, our quarterly newsletter.
 If you take a tour and someone else submits their name along with the financial payment, e-mail us with your own information as well.